Aperiodic defects in periodic solids: Computational details: Bond dissociation in Fluorographane

-The initial structure of graphane was optimized at the periodic B3LYP-D3 level\cite{Lee1988,Grimme2010} with the pob-TZVP-rev2 basis\cite{VilelaOliveira2019} For each fragment we performed a single-point periodic HF calculation on this pristine graphane with primitive unit cell, with an addition of a ghost atom at the new position of the carbon and flourine atoms of the defect C-F bond.
-The equilibrium C-F bond length and position of this carbon atom was optimized also with periodic B3LYP-D3 on a 3 by 3 supercell with all other atoms frozen.
-Implementation of fragment gradients will be addressed in a future publication such that DFT geometry optimizations of supercells will not be required.
+The initial structure of graphane was optimized at the periodic B3LYP-D3 level \cite{Lee1988,Grimme2010} with the pob-TZVP-rev2 basis \cite{VilelaOliveira2019}.
+For the aperiodic model we performed single-point periodic HF calculations on this pristine graphane with primitive unit cell with the same basis set.
+For technical reasons, see section \ref{sec:implement}, for each dissociation geometry the placeholder ghost atoms had to be added at the new positions of the carbon and fluorine atoms of the defect C-F bond.
+For the minimum geometry of the defect, the positions of the fluorine atom and the corresponding carbon atom were optimized also with periodic B3LYP-D3 on a 3 by 3 supercell with all other atoms frozen.
 For each C-F bond length considered the position of the carbon atom was not re-optimized.
+In these optimization and further in the fragment calculations calculations also the pob-TZVP-rev2 basis was used.

-Formation of the defect represented therefore removal of carbon and a hydrogen atom and addition of carbon (at the new postion) and a flourine atom (corresponding to the varied bond length).
-For the choice of embedded fragment, we selected the same 14 atoms as in Refs. \cite{usvyat20,christlmaier21}: one fluorine atom, ten carbon atoms, and three hydrogen atoms, as is shown in Figure 1.
-After the fragment's HF, we performed post-HF calculations via the FCIDUMP interface, using a variety of single- and multireference methods.
-For the density fitting, we used the fitting basis set optimized for MP2/cc-pVTZ calculations.\cite{weigend02b}
+Formation of the defect implied a removal of carbon and a hydrogen atom and addition of carbon (at the new position) and a fluorine atom (corresponding to the varied bond length).
+After the fragment's HF within the aperiodic defect model or periodic HF within the periodic defect model, we performed post-HF calculations for different fragments via the FCIDUMP interface.
+For the density fitting, we used the fitting basis set optimized for MP2/aug-cc-pVTZ calculations \cite{weigend02b}.